-Your local back-alley surgeon will, with some persuading, surgically graft some rooster tail feathers to your coccyx bone.
-The bad news: there is a slight risk of infection.
-The good news: the same rooster feathers that are slowly poisoning your bloodstream will look gorgeous with your hospital gown.
+Your local back-alley surgeon will, with some persuading, surgically graft rooster tail feathers to your coccyx bone.
+The bad news: There is a slight risk of infection.
+The good news: The same rooster feathers that are slowly poisoning your bloodstream will look gorgeous with your hospital gown.

-If you were unlucky to be born in the year of goat, your best bet is to wear one of these other 11 fashions as a disguise, and hope nobody realizes the shameful secret of your birth.
+If you were unlucky enough to be born in the Year of the Goat, your best bet is to wear one of these other 11 fashions as a disguise and hope nobody realizes the shameful secret of your birth.